bindulearning/devops/README.md

 # devops

-This repository is created to learn DevOps..
+This repository is created to learn DevOps